danielmusselwhite/HSDeckTrackerOpponentGuesser/Documents/DeveloperDocs.md

 - The GUI elements in this project are WPF UserControls
 - So to add a new one, simply right click on project and select Add -> User Control (WPF) and name it
     - This will create a .xaml (frontend) and .xaml.cs (backend) file for you

-### Using non-standard Nuget Packages/Assemblies/Libraries

-- Current version does not use any, but if any changes require them, here is how to use them.
-- In order for them to be used in the plugin, they must be copied to the HearthStoneDeckTracker folder
-- This can be done by:
-    1. Adding the Nuget Package to the project
-    2. Going into the Debug folder after the build, and copying the dll's from the Nuget Packages you installed
-    3. Navigating to %AppData%\HearthstoneDeckTracker\ and pasting the dll's into the folder

 ### Testing